 Contact information: 718-369-0412

-Before becoming Executive Director of Opportunities for a Better Tomorrow (OBT), Randolph spent four years at the Brooklyn Chamber of Commerce as their Vice President for Economic Development.
-Under his leadership, the Brooklyn Chamber launched a research and survey department that produced the Brooklyn Labor Market Review and the Brooklyn Business Survey, two leading borough-wide business publications.
-One of his proudest achievements was developing a nationally recognized model for integrating workforce and economic development services for small business that has been expanded and replicated over the years.
+Before joining OBT, Randolph spent four years at the Brooklyn Chamber of Commerce as their Vice President for Economic Development.
+One of his proudest achievements at the Chamber was developing a nationally recognized model for integrating workforce and economic development services for small business that has been expanded and replicated over the years.

 Contact Information: 718-369-0303 x 21